mtkimmins/LTSDM_hack/README.md

 I have caved and bought another projector.
 It was on sale from amazon, and the ones on marketplace were selling for much more.
 It is coming tomorrow, so hopefully I can figure out what plays the cartridges, what architecture it is, and I get an official pcb clip that fits (no more soldering hopefully).
 I have also uploaded a picture of a handwritten wiring diagram depicting the pc-arduino-pcb circuit ("arduino_wiring_diagram.jpg").

+## 6 June 2025 -
+I was skimming the binary 13_chip.bin and saw that every time there was a low entropy patch, there was a controlled patterns of 0481, 0880, 0C80 hex codes with about 3 bytes in between.
+It looked almost like a table or an array.
+I have bookmarked them for future reference.
+I have uploaded an example as "0880.png".

 ___
 ___
 # PROLOGUE